SLC - LAX

 The average price of all round-trip flights from Salt Lake City to Los Angeles clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Salt Lake City to Los Angeles, look for departures on Thursdays and avoid leaving on a Wednesday, as it's usually the priciest day.
+If you are looking for a flight deal from Salt Lake City to Los Angeles, look for departures on Fridays and avoid leaving on a Wednesday, as it's usually the priciest day.
 When flying back from Los Angeles, Friday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Salt Lake City to Los Angeles?